gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/variant_calling_and_imputation/Variant_quality_control.md

 * filter on the various P-values (`rpb`, `mqb`, `bqb` and `mqsb`).
 Values in the range 0.00001 - 0.001 might be appropriate.

-* We might want to insist that the variant is seen in at least two samples.
+* We might want to insist that the variant is seen more than once across the dataset.
 This could be done by assuming `AC >= 2`.
+(NB.
+Due the presence of multi-allelic variants, it's actually easier to add this by hand in the filtering below than to code it in python.
+But if you're up for a coding challenge, you can try!)

 * Maybe 10% is too many reads with mapping quality zero - we might want a more aggressive filter here.